brylevkirill/notes/Bayesian Inference and Learning.md

 [interesting papers - probabilistic programming - applications](https://github.com/brylevkirill/notes/blob/master/Probabilistic%20Programming.md#interesting-papers---applications)

-#### Rezende, Eslami, Mohamed, Battaglia, Jaderberg, Heess - ["Unsupervised Learning of 3D Structure from Images"](http://arxiv.org/abs/1607.00662)
+#### ["Unsupervised Learning of 3D Structure from Images"](http://arxiv.org/abs/1607.00662) Rezende, Eslami, Mohamed, Battaglia, Jaderberg, Heess
 >	"A key goal of computer vision is to recover the underlying 3D structure from 2D observations of the world.
 In this paper we learn strong deep generative models of 3D structures, and recover these structures from 3D and 2D images via probabilistic inference.
 We demonstrate high-quality samples and report log-likelihoods on several datasets, including ShapeNet, and establish the first benchmarks in the literature.
 We also show how these models and their inference networks can be trained end-to-end from 2D images.
 This demonstrates for the first time the feasibility of learning to infer 3D representations of the world in a purely unsupervised manner."

 >	"A key goal of computer vision is that of recovering the underlying 3D structure that gives rise to these 2D observations.
 The 2D projection of a scene is a complex function of the attributes and positions of the camera, lights and objects that make up the scene.
 If endowed with 3D understanding, agents can abstract away from this complexity to form stable, disentangled representations, e.g., recognizing that a chair is a chair whether seen from above or from the side, under different lighting conditions, or under partial occlusion.
 Moreover, such representations would allow agents to determine downstream properties of these elements more easily and with less training, e.g., enabling intuitive physical reasoning about the stability of the chair, planning a path to approach it, or figuring out how best to pick it up or sit on it.
 Models of 3D representations also have applications in scene completion, denoising, compression and generative virtual reality."